 A final note!

-Everything in life requires effort: school, university, a new job or position, a sport, and even a new hobby.
-I feel that it’s the same with breastfeeding and nursing.
+Everything in life requires effort: a university degree, a new job or position, a sport, and even a new hobby.
+It’s the same with breastfeeding and nursing.

 Once the baby starts solids, the nursing sessions are drastically reduced from 12 sessions per day to 4 per day.
-That’s where we are now at – it went by FAST!
+That’s where we are now… it went by FAST!

-I wanted to mention that I took a daily 6-hour break from pumping while exclusively pumping, from midnight until 6:30 AM.
-Both my body and my mental health needed it.
+I wanted to mention that I took a daily 6-hour break from pumping while exclusively pumping (during the time our baby was hospitalized), typically from midnight until 6:30 AM.
+My body and my mental health needed it.
 This did not seem to impact my supply.

-If you are looking for maternity dresses for your pregnancy announcement or baby shower take a look at this post, or return to the blog.
+For pregnancy announcement dresses, take a look at this post or return to the blog.